lorikrell/gamerchic/blog/2022-02-25-grand-tourney.md

 tags: [world of darkness, storyteller]
 ---

-The mortal crew have dealt with a serial killer ghost, had a bit of personal rest, and sought out the Grand Tournament of the
+The mortal crew have dealt with a serial killer ghost, had a bit of personal rest, and sought out the Grand Tournament of the Changeling.

 <!--truncate-->
 ![divider](/img/divide/divide-wod.png)